-As I come across useful or interesting resources on working with communities, I put them on the blog.
+As I come across useful or interesting resources on working with families and communities, I put them on the blog.
 I often try to add something that adds value to the original material.
 For example, the Collaborative for Building After-School Systems has a video on 10 Ways to build school-community partnerships which I added to my blog with a list of their 10 ideas.
 At other times I place an interesting resource in the context of concepts covered in courses I teach.
 For example, Angela Blanchard has a great TED talk (Building on the strengths of communities) which I placed in the context of asset-based community-driven development.

 2. To write original content for students

 I am increasingly writing original content for students to introduce concepts (e.g., What is community capacity building?) or to discuss useful strategies (e.g., Making parents feel welcome in schools).
 Because my teaching is nearly all online, providing material through my blog is a good way to make it easily available.

 3. To raise environmental issues and to discuss ways we can contribute to a more sustainable world

 We are facing major environmental challenges and need to explore ways of becoming more sustainable.
 As much of my teaching has focused on community engagement, I have a particular interest in how community engagement can help create alternatives that are more sustainable.
 Through my blog I try to encourage readers to think how we can contribute to a more sustainable future as individuals (e.g., Parenting for a better world) and as a community (What is the Transition Streets Challenge?).

 4. To reflect on, and document, my work